 Seth plays with heart & soul.
 When I hear performances like this, I don’t care if it’s not technically note perfect.
 It’s better than note perfect : it soars with emotion.
 Seth doesn’t play the notes.
 He plays the music.
 He’s giving us his music the way he hears it in his head.
 That’s real talent.
 Getting the music out of one’s head and into the piano takes enormous skill.
 There are too many well known performers that, should you actually listen, you’d realize they’re simply on autopilot.
 They’re playing it by the book.
 Their technique may be exemplary, and their showmanship impressive, but if you close your eyes to listen, could you say, they’ve put their mark on the music?
 Would their music launch you to another world?

-It doesn’t hurt that Trumbore selected two of my favorite composers for the piano.
+It doesn’t hurt that Trumbore selected two of my favorite piano composers.
 Although, that makes me all the more critical.
 Debussy’s music is glorious, and Chopin’s is transcendent.
-There’d be no review if he had just played the selections exactly as indicated by the composers.
+But there’d be no review if he had just played the selections exactly as indicated by the composers.
 The recital ended with Clair de Lune, one of Debussy’s most popular and recorded pieces.
-The usual interpretation is quick and flowing, with the arpeggios coming across in fluid sheets of sound—florid and flirtatious.
-It’s not the most difficult piece of piano repertoire, however for me, it pushes the limit of my skills.
+The usual interpretation is quick and flowing, with the arpeggios forming in fluid sheets of sound—florid and flirtatious.
+It’s not the most difficult piece of piano repertoire, however for me, it pushes the limits of my skills.
 I’ve resigned myself to play the piece much slower than the pros.
-At first I rebelled against it, yet as I practiced, I discovered a beauty in it not revealed by playing it faster.
-There is an alternative approach that works—and well indeed.
+At first I rebelled against it, yet as I practiced, I discovered a beauty in the piece not revealed by playing it faster.
+It’s an alternative approach that works—and well indeed.
 Much to my surprise, Seth plays the introduction of the theme quite slowly, but that’s the easy part.
 After the opening, I fully expected him to pickup the tempo when the arpeggios come in.
 Surprised again.
-He methodically retains the leisurely tempo, stretching out the arpeggios gracefully, stressing the melody.
+He methodically retains the leisurely tempo, stretching out the arpeggios gracefully and stressing the melody more clearly.
 For someone who has the ability to play it fast, it takes courage to go against orthodoxy to play it how he feels it.
 This comes through on every piece, if not quite as starkly.
 He presents us with marked pauses, extreme dynamics, and subtle twists of rubato.
 This is what I want to hear in a performance.
 I want to hear the artist tell me what this music means, not to his teacher, or the academy, or the judges, but to him or her personally—thank you, again.

 The recording needs accolades too.
 Clean, simple, two microphones, closely set (but not crammed under the lid), captured the full range and delicacies of the performance.
 There’s not a lick of compression, equalization, mixing, or manipulation.
 You hear the piano so near to what you’d hear had you been standing there in front of it, it’s almost alarming.
 Not only are there no games or tricks, there’s never a point that a single transient peak even comes close to hitting the maximum.
 This recording needs to be turned up to appreciate the softest passages, and to get the impact of the loudest peaks.
 Izzy Marrone, the engineer, records local performances just for kicks.
 He does this because he loves music, respects the artists, and has fun doing it.
 These are the best reasons I can think of for doing anything.
 If you aren’t making your life and the lives of others better, if you aren’t making the world a better place, you aren’t living.